basho/basho_docs/source/languages/en/riak/theory/concepts/context.md

 * pass that opaque context object back to Riak when you update the object.

-There's a good chance that you will not need to modify your application code when switching from vector clocks to DVVs, even if you choose to switch all Riak objects in your cluster to DVVs.
+You will not need to modify your application code when switching from vector clocks to DVVs, even if you choose to switch all Riak objects in your cluster to DVVs.
 You should make sure, however, that the right bucket types and buckets are being targeted by your application after the `dvv_enabled` parameter has been changed.

 For compatibility's sake, DVVs contained in Riak objects' metadata are still labeled `X-Riak-Vclock` if you're using the [[HTTP API]] and